gangverk/sling-hugo/content/post/restaurant-budget.md

 <span style="font-size: 1rem;">When your profits are consistently exceeding your costs, it’s time to start focusing on ways to further separate those numbers.
 This goes back to many of the same choices you had when you were trying to get sales to cover costs: pull in new customers, drive repeat customers, cut costs, increase prices, the list goes on and on.</span>

 <span style="font-size: 1rem;">Remember that the original purpose of a restaurant—other than great food and great service—is to make a profit.
 Whatever you can do to make your profits grow while keeping your costs fairly static fulfills that original purpose.
-One such way to keep your costs under control is to simplify employee scheduling and track how much they work.</span>
+One such way to keep your costs under control is to simplify employee <a href="https://getsling.com/blog/post/schedule-my-employees/">scheduling</a> and track how much they work.</span>

 ## 7. Use Software To Keep Wages Under Control